adesanctis/ChessTutor/README.md

 You can request a deep analysis (30 seconds as default).
 You can request analysis for a possible move (on right click).

-Each position analysis in reported with next moves and a score in the list belowe.
+Each position analysis is reported with next moves and a score in the list belowe.

-See sreenshots for more.
+See screenshots for more.